Shop Setup

 The Shop Manager, in the LFP's label page, creates a shop label, following the naming convention

-.The Shop Manager, in the LFP's boards page, create a new shop issue board, following the naming convention
+Shop-NAME.The Shop Manager, in the LFP's boards page, create a new shop issue board, following the naming convention

-and then adding your shop's label.
+Shop-NAME.
+Filter the board by the shop's label by clickingEdit boardand then adding your shop's label.
 That way only issues labeled with the shop's label will appear on the shop's board.The Shop Manager, in the shop's board, adds lists for each of the

 Shop LFP-level issue board screenshot:#